depeter/keypad-alarm/README.md

 ### Loxone communication
 In Loxone I have setup UDP inputs and outputs to keep the Central Alarm block in sync with my setup.

+### HttpWebserver
+This project is added because I initially used it for Loxone communication but no longer use it.
+It can be enabled and used for monitoring if necessary.